-The PS5 launched on November 12 in the U.S., and is coming to the U.K. and most other parts of the world on November 19.
+The PS5 launched on November 12 in the U.S., and came to the U.K. and most other parts of the world on November 19.
 The standard PS5, which includes a 4K-Blu-ray drive, costs $499, while the PS5 Digital Edition goes for a cheaper $399, if you don’t mind going discless.

 It’s worth noting the PS5 has been extremely hard to buy ever since pre-orders first went live earlier this year.
 Retail stock has been going in and out rapidly, so be sure to bookmark our where to buy PS5 guide for the latest updates.